rafbgarcia/angular-parse-wrapper/README.md

 Parse Wrapper
 =====================

-A wrapper that integrates Parse with Angular's lifecycle.
+Integrates Parse into Angular's lifecycle.

 ## Using